jumpinjackie/forge-e33-mod/design/GOALS.md

 And that the role of the "reprint sheet" in addition to rounding out draft/limited, will be to provide supporting cards to both these archetypes.

+There are no "designed for commander" cards in this set.
+Thus the commander subset will be exclusively reprints or nicknamed reprints.
+They will be given their own unique set code to distinguish them from the regular set.

 ## Constructed

 Constructed is only supported in digital form through Forge.